 SI joint dysfunction can take one of 2 possible diagnostic forms in most patients.
 The first possibility theorizes that the ligaments which regulate the joint are too tight.
 Chronic tightness may cause tension inside the joint, possibly enacting pain.
 The second possibility of a pain mechanism speculates that the ligaments are too loose and cause the joint to lose strength and stability.
 In these instances, patients may find that they have difficulty supporting their weight on the affected side.
 Usually, this feels like severe hip pain and the true causative issue may well reside inside the hip anatomy, instead of the SI joint.

-This dissertation provides a comprehensive view of SI joint dysfunction caused by ligamentous concerns.
+This dissertation provides a comprehensive view of SI joint dysfunction caused by overly lax or overly taut ligamentous concerns.

 Typical cases of sacroiliac joint pain behave identical to many other lower back pain and sciatica conditions.
 Pain in the low back, buttocks and legs is common.
 Tingling, numbness, and weakness in the back, buttocks and legs are also combination neurological symptoms experienced by the majority of patients.
 Pain can be worsened or improved through activity, rest, position or any number of other factors.

 Usually, these types of pain syndromes are blamed on nerve compression in the lumbar spine.
 However, sometimes, there are no structural issues deemed causative in this region, so focus turns towards the SI joint.
 Remember, the SI is only a few inches away.

 Regardless of whether the theory states ligament laxity or ligament tension, the symptoms are typically similar.
 For lax ligaments, some feeling of looseness in the joint may occur, although this is rarely traced definitively to the SI itself and may involve hip issues instead.